The Craniospinal Center of Los Angeles

 In addition to reducing bleeding and postoperative pain, minimally invasive surgery also spares muscles, which Dr. Gantwerker can gently move out of the way rather than cut them.
 Smaller incisions and intact muscles mean your recovery is quicker.

 You don’t need to continue suffering from the pain of sciatica.
-To learn whether you’re a good candidate for surgery, call The Craniospinal Center of Los Angeles or book an appointment online.
+To learn whether you’re a good candidate for surgery, call The Craniospinal Center of Los Angeles at (310) 694-8300 or email us at firstname.lastname@example.org.